International Whaling Commission: Allegation of politicising science

 In 1991, acting on the recommendation of the Scientific Committee, the IWC adopted a computerized formula, the Revised Management Procedure (RMP), for determining allowable catches of some whale species.
 Despite the fact that the RMP indicated that it would be possible to authorize a catch that year, the moratorium was not lifted.
 The IWC noted the need to agree on minimum standards for data, to prepare guidelines on the conduct of population surveys, and to devise and approve a system of measures for monitoring and inspection.

 The IWC Plenary committee adopted the RMP in 1994, but decided not to implement it before an inspection and control scheme had been developed.
 This scheme, together with the RMP, is known as the Revised Management Scheme (RMS).
 Since then it has been all but impossible for the member countries in the Plenary committee to agree on an RMS.

 Australia is the only member country of IWC which has officially announced its opposition to any RMS and is therefore not participating in the discussions.
 Anti-whaling NGOs, such as Sea Shepherd and Greenpeace, are also generally against the RMS.

-Ray Gambell, then the Secretary of the IWC, agreed at least in part with the argument of the pro-whaling nations: "In all reasonableness, we would have to say that a commercial catch could be taken without endangering [Minke] stocks."
+Ray Gambell, then the Secretary of the IWC, agreed at least in part with the argument of the pro-whaling countries: "In all reasonableness, we would have to say that a commercial catch could be taken without endangering [Minke] stocks."
 In June 1993 the Chairman of the Scientific Committee, Dr Philip Hammond, resigned in protest to what he saw as contempt of the Scientific Committee's recommendations.
 The same year Norway became the only state in the world to resume commercial whaling, on the grounds that they had objected to, and thus opted out, of the moratorium.